rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 #### What programming languages or applications are supported?

-All of our cloud servers can be configured as development stacks, database servers, and web servers.
+All of our Cloud Servers can be configured as development stacks, database servers, and web servers.
 Apache, Lighttpd, Mongrel, and Visual Studio are some options.

-You can use the programming language of your choice to interact with Cloud Servers by using a software development kit (SDK).
+You can use the programming language of your choice to interact with Cloud Servers.

 #### Do you host DNS?